Aviationinfo720/WAV._offline_song_player/README.md

 5) Optional: If you want to make the wav player so that it will say in the prompt wether the song is paused or playing, go to line 7 and put "True" instead of "False"!

-And last thing, there are 2 songs included in this github project to test!
 Enjoy the downloaded songs player!
 You can use this code anywhere with downloaded songs wether you are at home, away or offline!

 (but still, i would recomend you the built in music player in your device or spotify premium (if you have) to play songs offline!😅)